redhat-cop/pipeline-library/test/org/redhatcop/util/README.md

 # Testing the org.redhatcop.util package

 This directory contains a test inventory for testing the `org.redhatcop.utils` package in OpenShift.
 It requires [casl-ansible](https://github.com/redhat-cop/casl-ansible.git) to test.
+This can be pulled in via ansible-galaxy.

 ## Steps to test